aniketshedge/tds-project-2-tester/README.md

 # OpenAI requests made by this tester.
 # OPENAI_INSECURE_SKIP_VERIFY=false
 ```

+The `mock-tool/.env.example` file is tracked in git and serves as a template.
+The real `mock-tool/.env` file is **not** tracked (ignored via the root `.gitignore`) so your secrets stay local while CI/CD and systemd continue to load them.

 - If `OPENAI_API_KEY` is **missing or invalid**, the app still runs, but:
   - `POST /api/generate` returns an error.